Blog

 Honesty is the first pillar of trust – the perception that a person adheres to sound principles and tells the truth.
 In a hybrid team, leading with honesty means proactively sharing information and context to bridge the gaps left by physical distance.
 You can’t rely on hallway conversations or osmosis for information-sharing when much of the team is remote.
 As leaders and teammates, we have to deliberately pull back the curtain:

 • Over-communicate context and decisions: Be transparent about the “why” behind choices and changes.
-For example, I provide regular updates (via messages or virtual meetings) on what’s happening across the organization and the reasoning behind major decisions.
-This consistent context-setting prevents people from feeling “in the dark” and reduces anxiety.
+For example, I provide regular updates (via messages or virtual meetings) on what’s happening across the team and the organization and the reasoning behind major decisions.
+This consistent context-setting prevents people from feeling “in the dark” and enables them to make better decisions.

 • Ensure clarity in roles and expectations: Miscommunication can easily breed distrust, especially in a hybrid environment where we don’t have as many casual touchpoints.
 To counter this, make sure everyone knows their responsibilities and how success will be measured.
 Document decisions and action items openly (for instance, in shared documents or team chat channels) so that there’s a single source of truth.
-In my team, we plan our quarterly Objectives and Key Results (OKRs) in one shared Google Sheet and update progress there for all to see – no one is left in the dark on purpose.
-By communicating frequently and clearly, you replace doubt with alignment.
-Over time, this consistency between words and actions cements your reputation for integrity.
+In our team, we plan our quarterly Objectives and Key Results (OKRs) in one shared Google Sheet.

 Loyalty: Foster Empathy, Support, and “Togetherness”

 Loyalty in a team context means having each other’s backs.
 In other words, do we genuinely care about each other’s well-being and success, aside from just our own gain?
 Demonstrating benevolence or goodwill builds a deep reservoir of trust, because people feel safe and supported.
-Especially when we’re not physically together, creating that sense of loyalty and belonging requires intention and empathy.
 Here are some ways we intentionally cultivate togetherness and show loyalty on a hybrid team:

 Competence: Deliver Consistently and Empower Accountability

 The third pillar of trust is competence – doing your job well and reliably.
 In Mayer et al.’s model this corresponds to ability, the set of skills and competencies that enable a person to have influence or perform in a specific domain.
 Nothing erodes trust in a team faster than a pattern of missed deadlines or low-quality work.
 Especially in hybrid teams, where we can’t physically see each other’s work in progress, we rely on outcomes to tell us whether someone is competent and dependable.
 If those outcomes are consistently good, trust grows.
 If they’re inconsistent or poor, trust plummets – colleagues start to doubt if they can count on you.
-Building trust through competence comes down to a culture of ownership, excellence, and accountability.
 Some fundamentals we emphasize include:

 • Do what you say you will do: This is the simplest trust-builder.
 If you promise to send a report by Thursday, make sure it’s sent by Thursday.
 Hitting your commitments shows your teammates they can rely on your word.
 And if something truly prevents you from delivering, communicate early and renegotiate the deadline – don’t drop the ball quietly.
 In a hybrid context, where each person’s workflow is somewhat invisible to others, these professional courtesies are amplified in importance.
-Consistency creates predictability, and predictability creates trust.
-Each time you follow through on what you said, it strengthens the team’s belief in your competence and reliability.
+Consistency creates predictability, and predictability creates trust..

 Focusing on competence doesn’t mean expecting perfection; it means instilling a sense of responsibility in each team member.
-In a high-trust, high-competence culture, people hold themselves accountable because they don’t want to let the team down.
+In a high-competence culture, people hold themselves accountable because they don’t want to let the team down.
 Reliability becomes the norm.
-Over time, as the team delivers consistently, trust blossoms naturally – success builds upon success.
-Each project completed well is evidence that “we know what we’re doing,” which makes everyone more willing to trust each other with the next critical task or bold idea.

 Regain Your Focus with Our Phone Booth